Editorial: Rocky Mountain Cigar Festival 2023 Blind Tasting Results

 J.C.
 Newman is relaunched their Perla del Mar line of cigars in 2020.
 The handmade cigars, rolled at J.C.
 Newman PENSA in were first released in 2012.
 This relaunch included not only a new look, but new blends.

-The blend was a completely new line for this relaunch that uses an Ecuadorian wrapper.
+The Corojo blend was a completely new line for this relaunch that uses an Ecuadorian Corojo wrapper.
 The cigars now come in a classic Tampa-style press in traditional bands and boxes.
 Each blend comes in four sizes at a very reasonable price of between $6 and $7.

 Perla del Mar is a historic cigar brand that traces its roots to Cuba.
 In 1905, four Cuban brothers started hand rolling cigars using tobacco grown on their family’s farm in Cuba.
 They named their company Perfecto Garcia Brothers and called their cigars “Perla del Mar” because of the beautiful Caribbean waters that surround Cuba.
 As the popularity and demand for their cigars grew, the brothers built a large cigar factory next to J.C.
 Newman’s El Reloj factory in Ybor City, Florida.
 Perla del Mar was one of the leading premium cigar brands in the early 1900s.
 J.C.
 Newman’s new Perla del Mar cigars honor the brand’s historic legacy.